Sharpening: the basics. Sharpen anything from knives to axes and scissors.

 Sharpening on whetstones

 Sharpening on whetstones (or sharpening stones, they are the same) is the classic method, which still leaves you with the best results.
-At least, only if you do it right, because it is also the sharpening method that takes the most time getting skilled at.
+At least, only if you do it well, because it is also the sharpening method that takes the most practice to get it right.
+With sharpening stones you can sharpen more than just knives.
+You could, for instance, also easily sharpen your scissors, chisel, axe and ice skates on whetstones.
+Usually, the same principles apply as when sharpening knives: you need multiple grain sizes, and you need to sharpen both sides of the edge until you begin to feel a burr.

 Sharpening with a Coticule whetstone